In Google Workspace, you can still work with Microsoft Office files, even if you don't have Office installed.

 Chrome Browser only

-- Make sure the Office Editing for Docs, Sheets, & Slides extension is not installed:
+- Remove the Office Editing for Docs, Sheets, & Slides extension if it's installed:

 - Open Chrome Browser and in the top-right corner, click More More ToolsExtensions.

 - If you see the Office Editing for Docs, Sheets, & Slides extension, click Remove.

 Office files now open using Office Editing instead of the Chrome extension.

 - In Drive, right-click an Office fileOpen withGoogle Docs, Google Sheets, or Google Slides.